Jira Integration Guide

 Reduce context switching, maintain a single source of truth for estimates, and eliminate manual data entry between planning sessions and your backlog management.

-Screenshot: Jira integration overview dashboard
+Jira integration overview dashboard

 Initial Setup